tikv/website/content/docs/5.1/deploy/benchmark/benchmark-instructions.md

 6. Run workload D (using workloads/workloadd) for a variety of throughputs.
 This workload inserts records, increasing the size of the database.
 7. Delete the data in the database.
    > You need to destroy the cluster via `tiup cluster destroy [cluster-name]`, and delete the data directory of cluster.
 Otherwise, the remaining data of the cluster may impact the results of the following workload.
-8. Reload the database, using workload E's parameter file (workloads/workloade).
+8. Start a new tikv cluster, load a new data set using workload E's parameter file (workloads/workloade).
 9. Run workload E (using workloads/workloade) for a variety of throughputs.
 This workload inserts records, increasing the size of the database.

 {{< info >}}
 If you trying to use more clients to benchmark, check [Running a Workload in Parallel](https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload-in-Parallel).